nikitaGlobal/ng-wpmail2telegram/readme.txt

 This plugin makes HTTP-requests to 3rd party service [Telegram API](https://core.telegram.org/api) to send notifications.

-== Description ==

-Create your own notification bot which will send emails to your dashboard users via telegram.

 == Installation ==

 Use WordPress' Add New Plugin feature, searching "NG-mail2Telegram, or download the archive and: